 3. What is the relationship between the architectural assistant and architect apprenticeships and ARB’s procedures/requirements for prescription?

 There will be no differentiation between the procedures/requirements for the prescription of qualifications within a degree apprenticeship scheme as opposed to traditional qualifications.
-Institutions will need to demonstrate that their qualifications are mapped to the ARB Criteria at the relevant level in the usual way.
+Institutions will need to demonstrate that their qualifications are mapped to ARB’s Criteria at the relevant level in the usual way.
 As noted above there will need to be two distinct and identifiable exit awards within the architect apprenticeship.

 Institutions should bear in mind that satisfying the relevant ARB Criteria and satisfying the relevant apprenticeship standard are two distinct processes.
 When reviewing an application for prescription of a qualification that sits within a degree apprenticeship, the Board will need to be confident that its own Criteria and requirements for prescription have been met.
 It will not seek assurance that the apprenticeship standard has been satisfied as this is not a requirement for prescription.